 Perhaps that's why it matters so much who makes the offer or request.
 If the U.S. secretary of state gets on the line, or the president himself, the other country knows it's important.

-"You're demonstrating that something is really important to the United States by the level of the person making the call," says Neumann, the American Academy president.
+"You're demonstrating that something is really important to the United States by the level of the person making the call," says Neumann, the diplomacy academy president.
 "If your second cousin calls you, that's one form of pressure.
 If your mother calls, that's a different kind of pressure."

 On a more specific level, another tool diplomats have at their disposal is the threat that the president will make a disparaging reference about a country's policies in a speech if its leaders don't play a little ball.